appsmithorg/appsmith-docs/website/docs/reference/widgets/tree-select.md

 ## Display options manually

-To manually display options in a Treeselect widget, you can use the **Options** property.
+You can use the **Options** property to manually display options in a Treeselect widget.
 The Options property is used to specify the available options for the user to choose from.
 It allows you to set both the label and value for each item in the dropdown list.

 To display data, options must be specified as an array of objects.
 Each object represents an option and must include a `label` and a `value`.
 If the option has **child** options, the object must also include a `children array` containing the child options in the same format.